Frequently Asked Questions

 If you need more complex care, our health care team will use their experience and resources to help you find the best specialists.
 We will continue to coordinate your care with these specialists.

-Our clinic is located on the 4th floor, East wing, of the Swedish Medical Center at Ballard at 5300 Tallman Ave., N.W. in Seattle.
+Our clinic is located at Swedish Ballard campus at 1801 N.W.
+Market St., Suite 403.
 Click here for a map and driving directions.

 There are two ways to pay for your care at our clinic.